Sparsification of Matrices and Compressed Sensing: Introduction

-Motivated by real-world applications, a number of papers have explored CS where the Gaussian ensemble is replaced by a sparse random matrix (\emph{e.g.} coming from an expander graph or an LDPC code) \cite{BerindeGilbertIndykKarloffStrauss, SarvothamBaronBaraniuk,Raginsky}, or by a matrix obtained from a deterministic construction \cite{deVore, Mixon,GilbertLiPoratStrauss}.
-But to date, constructions meeting all three criteria have either been asymptotic in nature (\emph{i.e.} the results only produce matrices that are too large for practical implementations), or are known only to exist for a very restricted range of parameters.
+Motivated by real-world applications, a number of papers have explored CS constructions where the Gaussian ensemble is replaced by a sparse random matrix (e.g., coming from an expander graph or an LDPC code) \cite{BerindeGilbertIndykKarloffStrauss,SarvothamBaronBaraniuk,Raginsky}, or by a matrix obtained from a deterministic construction \cite{deVore,Mixon,GilbertLiPoratStrauss}.
+But to date, constructions meeting all three criteria have either been asymptotic in nature (i.e., the results only produce matrices that are too large for practical implementations), or are known only to exist for a very restricted range of parameters.
 This investigation was inspired by work of the second author on constructions of sparse CS matrices from pairwise balanced designs and complex Hadamard matrices \cite{mypaper-PBD,mypaper-CScomp}.
-Some related work on constructing CS matrices from finite geometry is contained in \cite{LiGe, XiaLiu}.
+Some related work on constructing CS matrices from finite geometry is contained in~\cite{LiGe,XiaLiu}.

 In this paper we take a new approach.
 Rather than constructing a sparse matrix and examining its CS properties, we begin with a matrix which is known to possess good CS properties (with high probability) and explore the effect of sparsification on this matrix.
 That is, we set many of the entries in the original matrix to zero, and compare the performance of the sparse matrix with the original.
-Results of Guo-Baron-Shamai suggest that sparse matrices should behave similarly to dense matrices in our regime \cite{GuoBaronShamai}.
-Surprisingly, we observe an \textbf{improvement} in signal recovery as the sparsity increases.
+Results of Guo, Baron and Shamai suggest that sparse matrices should behave similarly to dense matrices in our regime \cite{GuoBaronShamai}. \hbox{Surprisingly,} we actually observe an \textbf{improvement} in signal recovery as the sparsity increases.